We are currently recruiting volunteers to support residents at Wesburn Manor.

 A comprehensive communication strategy supports quality improvement work within the long-term care home and at the division level.
 The actions enable the home to broadly communicate annual Quality Improvement Plans, the results of quality improvement activities to senior management, residents/clients, caregivers, families, staff and volunteers.
 A central part of the communication strategy is to seek advice if any from Residents’ Council and Family Council and make improvements as appropriate to care and services.

-• Posting the results on the Quality Board on February 13, 2024.
+• Posting on the Quality Board for all who live, work and visit, February 10, 2025

 Progress Report is prepared annually, identifying improvements achieved, changes implemented and opportunities for improvement.